offinliu/melfa_ros2_masterclass_2024/README.md

 MELFA ROS2 Masterclass 2024 utilizes physical and simulated hardware to provide a robust platform with hardware accurate digital twins for MELSEC, MELFA and GOT products.
 This section describes the purpose and functionality of the included MELSOFT project files.

 ### __RV-5AS__
-- [MELSOFT RT Toolbox3](https://www.mitsubishielectric.com/fa/products/rbt/robot/smerit/rt3/index.html) project folder for [MELFA](https://www.mitsubishielectric.com/fa/products/rbt/robot/index.html) RV-5AS collaboratie robot.
+- [MELSOFT RT Toolbox3](https://www.mitsubishielectric.com/fa/products/rbt/robot/smerit/rt3/index.html) project folder for [MELFA](https://www.mitsubishielectric.com/fa/products/rbt/robot/index.html) RV-5AS collaborate robot.
 - This project folder is used to configure and program a physical RV-5AS robot used in the Masterclass.
-- This porject file is used to create and configure a simulated RV-5AS robot that is identical to the physical robot used in the Masterclass.
+- This project file is used to create and configure a simulated RV-5AS robot that is identical to the physical robot used in the Masterclass.
 <div> </div>

 ### __FX5UJ_hw.gx3__
 - [MELSOFT GX Works3](https://www.mitsubishielectric.com/fa/products/cnt/plceng/smerit/gx_works3/index.html) project file for [MELSEC IQ-F](https://www.mitsubishielectric.com/fa/products/cnt/plcf/items/index.html) FX5UJ programmable logic controller.
 - This project file is used to configure and program a physical FX5UJ PLC used in the Masterclass.
-- This porject file is used to create and configure a simulated FX5UJ PLC that is identical to the physical PLC used in the Masterclass.
+- This project file is used to create and configure a simulated FX5UJ PLC that is identical to the physical PLC used in the Masterclass.
 <div> </div>

 ### __GT27_hw.GTX__